shashaankbabu/shashaankbabu/README.md

-### Hello, Shashaank here
+### Shashaank Babu
-#### Software Engineering student 💻
+#### Software Engineer Intern @ Nokia
-Software and Web application engineer with passion for all things technology.
-I spend most of my time dabbling in the world of software engineering and distributed systems.
+A passionate learner of distributed systems, devops, financial markets and their application to real-world problems.

 ### Languages and tools used: